xCykrix/cryptocipher/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are absolutely appreciated.

-If you have suggestions for adding or removing from the project, feel free to open an issue to discuss it with us.
+If you have suggestions for adding or removing from the project, please open a discussion with us first to ensure the scope of the project is upheld.
 If you want to work on an issue, look for the "State: Help Wanted" label and leave a comment saying you are going to try and take it on!

 Some tips for the smooth flow of contribution: